Mechanisms for the Near-UV Photodissociation of CH$_3$I on D$_2$O/Cu(110): Introduction

-Gas-phase methyl iodide also has a large cross section for photodissociation in the near-UV photon energies-- the ``A-band" absorption extends roughly from 220nm to 300nm, with a peak cross section of $1.2\times 10^{-18}cm^2$ at 258nm\cite{MPI-Mainz}.
-Neutral photodissociation of CH$_3$I has been studied extensively in the gas-phase\cite{Eppink:1998ue} as well as a variety of surface contexts\cite{Fairbrother:1994vj,Srivastava:2002wi,Jensen:2005js,Vaida:2009kh}.
+Gas-phase methyl iodide also has a large cross section for photodissociation in the near-UV photon energies-- the ``A-band" absorption extends roughly from 220nm to 300nm, with a peak cross section of $1.2\times 10^{-18}cm^2$ at 258nm\cite{KellerRudek:2013wf}.
+Neutral photodissociation of CH$_3$I has been studied extensively in the gas-phase\cite{Eppink:1998ue} as well as a variety of surface contexts\cite{Fairbrother:1994vj,Srivastava:2002wi,Jensen:2005js}, including recent work using fast time-resolved techniques for CH$_3$I on MgO and gold surfaces\cite{Vaida:2008gv,Vaida:2009kh,Vaida:2011gb}.
 Absorption of photons in the A-band can lead to prompt scission of the C--I bond.
 Due to the rather large spin-orbit coupling in Iodine, there is a substantial difference in energy ($\Delta$E=0.943eV\cite{Eppink:1998ue}) between ground state iodine (CH$_3$I$\rightarrow$CH$_3$ + I($^2P_{3/2}$)) and electronically excited iodine (CH$_3$I$\rightarrow$CH$_3$ + I*($^2P_{1/2}$)), leading to differences in the translational energy partitioned to the CH$_3$ moeity in the two different pathways.
 Detailed studies of gas-phase photodissociation found that the A-band is composed of overlapping Franck-Condon transitions to three excited states, labeled (in Mulliken's notation) $^3Q_1$, $^3Q_0$ and $^1Q_1$ in order of increasing energy.
-The transition $X-{^3Q_0}$ dominates the A-band absorption and the transition moment for this excitation is parallel to the C-I bond axis.
-The transitions $X-{^3Q_1}$ (lower energy) and $X-{^1Q_1}$ (higher energy) are weaker and have transition moments perpendicular to the C-I bond axis.
+The transition $X-{^3Q_0}$ dominates the A-band absorption and the transition moment for this excitation is parallel to the C--I bond axis.
+The transitions $X-{^3Q_1}$ (lower energy) and $X-{^1Q_1}$ (higher energy) are weaker and have transition moments perpendicular to the C--I bond axis.
 A complication in the analysis of A-band CH$_3$I photodissociation is the presence of a curve crossing just beyond the Frank-Condon region, between the $^3Q_0$ and $^1Q_1$ states.
 A substantial fraction of the molecules photoexcited to the $^3Q_0$ state can `hop' to the $^1Q_1$ surface due to the effects of spin-orbit coupling of I and symmetry breaking for the CH$_3$I on the $^3Q_0$ potential energy surface\cite{Amatatsu:1991}.
 The result is that even for molecules excited exclusively to the $^3Q_0$ state, which asymptotically corresponds to the I*($^2P_{1/2}$) pathway, dissociation can also proceed via the I($^2P_{3/2}$) pathway.
 Experiments in the gas-phase or from adsorbed CH$_3$I find varying proportions of dissociating molecules following the I and I* paths.
 In favourable circumstances, photodissociation experiments on CH$_3$I that is adsorbed on surfaces with a fixed orientation can utilize the vector nature of the A-band absorptions in order to untangle the dynamics\cite{Jensen:2005js}.